jollyjerr/footprints-frontend/README.md

 *A personalized eco friendly chatbot*
 ![homescreen](https://github.com/jollyjerr/footprints-backend/blob/master/github/homepage.png)

 footprint is a digital assistant to help users make sustainable decisions.
-You can save information about yourself - such as vehicles, homes, and diet - and footprint will reccomend lifestyle choices that reduce your enviormental impact!
+You can save information about yourself - such as vehicles, homes, and diet - and footprint will reccomend lifestyle choices that reduce your environmental impact!

 Users can also ask common questions such as "Can I recycle this #4 plastic?" and footprint will provide quick answers.
 If you want to talk about anything else, footprint is also a witty conversationalist!